Phone-GWP-group

 CSL 87

-For card stock material that has a laminate, you should use the CSL (card stock laminate) 87 symbol.
-This code covers products such as greeting cards, flyers, bookmarks etc.
+For cardstock material with a laminate, use the CSL (cardstock laminate) 87 symbol.
+This includes products such as greeting cards, flyers, bookmarks, and more.

 Additional recycling codes